dishui/PKA/README.md

 The first MVP is a simple Personal Knowledge Assistant.

-Even though it's a pet project, I'm going to try to make it close to production ready as possible.
+Even though it's a pet project, I'm going to try to make it with the best practices and clean architecture.

 ## **🎉 What To Expect**